KmolYuan/apimd/README.md

 ## Stubs

 If a module has a stub file, the stub file will be loaded instead of the module.
-But docstring should be still written in module first.
+Docstrings should still be written in the module first.

 ## Inner links

 The docstring can refer the names in the same module or same class.
 Use `[name]`, `[class.attribute]` or `[attribute]` syntax to refer them.
-But if attribute name is conflict with global name, the global name will preferred.
+If attribute name is conflict with global names, the global name is preferred.